-To copy a dashboard:
+To rename a dashboard:

-- 1 Go to the Home View and click on the Dashboards tab. - 2 Select a dashboard from the Dashboard list. - 3 Click on Save As of the Dashboard group in the Action pane. - 4 Enter a new Title. - 5 Select Visibility and Show in Subcategories if required. - 6 Click on Save.
+- 1 Go to the Home View and click on the Dashboards tab. - 2 Select a dashboard you want to rename from the Dashboard list. - 3 Click Rename of the Dashboard group in the Action pane. - 4 Enter a new name in the Rename Dashboard dialog. - 5 Click Save.